Tomhivert/DockerTest/README.md

 scores are recalculated upon upvoting/downvoting any post, or creating a new post.

-My top 10 list, comprises of entries that keep an instance of the original post, with the score and votes values. every time a post is created or an upvote/downvote is made, the new/updated post's score get's compared with the top 10 list, and replaced with the one with the lowest score.
+My top 10 list, comprises of entries that keep an instance of the original post, with the score and votes values. every time a post is created or an upvote/downvote is made, the new/updated post's score get's compared with the top 10 list, and if the score is higher, replaced with the one with the lowest score.